 The root of the framework is the Doctrine of Discovery.
 Colonization started with the doctrine removing Indigenous sovereignty over lands and resources.
 The Crown then assumed sovereignty over Indigenous lands, resources, and peoples.
 In 1867, the Crown vested its rights into government and other delegated jurisdictions through the British North America Act (constitution).
 Colonizing rights were divided between federal and provincial governments, with control over Indigenous lands, resources, and peoples falling to the federal government.
 Legislation was enacted and policies developed to take up lands and resources while assimilating Indigenous Peoples.
 The rule of law in Canada protected, and still protects, Crown rights.

-Colonization underwent a facelift of sorts with the repatriation of the Constitution Act and inclusion of sections 25 and 35 in 1982.
-Legislation and policy, protected by the rule of law, further developed after 1982 into what is in place today.It is this constitutional, legal, legislative, and bureaucratic framework that empowers assumed sovereignty over Indigenous lands, resources, and peoples that is referred to as the Framework of Colonization.
+Colonization underwent a facelift of sorts with the repatriation of the Constitution Act in 1982 and inclusion of sections 25 and 35.
+Legislation and policy, protected by rule of law, further developed after 1982 into what is in place today.It is this constitutional, legal, legislative, and bureaucratic framework that empowers assumed sovereignty over Indigenous lands, resources, and peoples that is referred to as the Framework of Colonization.

-The rest of this section of the website will provide a basic overview of the framework.
-Use the navigation bar to select pages and page anchors.
+The rest of this section of the website will provide a basic overview of the Framework of Colonization.

 © Christian Aboriginal Infrastructure Developments